Gali Madhavi Latha: Research

 Latha's research primarily focuses on the mechanics of soil and ground reinforcement.
 Her work has included experimental and analytical investigations of soil-reinforcement interaction, especially the frictional behavior at sand-geosynthetic interfaces.
 She has applied image-based techniques to analyze micro-topographical surface changes in geosynthetics under shear and to correlate these changes with stress-displacement behavior.

 She has also worked on geocell-reinforced soils, conducting model tests on foundations, retaining walls, and slopes.
 Her research covers cyclic load response of geosynthetic-reinforced aggregates used in road construction and the seismic behavior of various types of retaining structures through shaking table studies.

 In rock engineering, her interests include the numerical modeling of jointed rock masses, the stability of rock slopes, and rock slope reinforcement strategies.

 Role in Chenab bridge project

-Latha played an advisory role in the construction of the Chenab Rail Bridge, a infrastructure project located in the Himalayas.
+Latha played an advisory role in the construction of the Chenab Rail Bridge, an infrastructure project located in the Himalayas.
 Given the region's complex geology, weather extremes, and inaccessibility, her team employed a "design-as-you-go" strategy, adapting to in-situ geological variations such as fractured rock formations and hidden cavities.
 Her contributions included the design and placement of rock anchors to enhance structural stability, enabling safe construction in highly variable rock mass conditions.